Will of Naunakhte: The papyrus

 The Will of Naunakhte papyrus was originally separated into two rolls.
 Later on, it was discovered that the rolls were cut from the same papyrus; it was decided then to physically rejoin them.
 The papyrus measures 43 cm in height and 192 cm in length.

 Handwriting changes provide evidence that the will was written by two different scribes.
 It is believed that two scribes wrote different sections.

 The papyrus is now located at the Ashmolean Museum at Oxford University and can be found under P.Ashmolean 1945.97.

 Lady Naunakhte

-The Lady Naunakhte held the title of citoyenne (citizen).
+The Lady Naunakhte held the title of citizen.
 This was indicative of all free women in the 20th Dynasty who were not servants or slaves.

 She was married twice, first to the scribe Kenhikhopshef and then to the workman Khaemnun.
 The eight children mentioned in the will belonged to Khaemnun.

 Contents of the will

 The Will of Naunakhte lays out her wishes on the inheritance of her eight children.

 The will first states the date of its declaration and the names of witnesses who were present when it was transcribed.

-The will then states which children would receive Naunakhte'a property and which children got nothing.
+The will then states which children would receive Naunakhte's property and which children got nothing.
 She disinherited three children and bestowed her property on the remaining five.
 Her son, Kenhikhopshef, received a special reward of a bronze washing bowl.
 Naunakhte specifically stated that the disinherited children were still eligible to receive property from their father, Khaemnun.